Image

 Michigan Medicare Advantage Plans

 Medicare Advantage (aka Medicare Part C) plans are offered by insurance companies to provide an alternative to Original Medicare.
-52% of Michigan Medicare beneficiaries are enrolled in one of the 106 Medicare Advantage plans available.
+52% of Michigan Medicare beneficiaries are enrolled in one of the 108 Medicare Advantage plans in Michigan.
 Specific plan availability (and costs) varies and is determined by the county you live in.
 For example, in 2023, Wayne County has 71 Medicare Advantage plans from 14 insurance companies with monthly premiums ranging from $0 to $283.
 Richmond County has 47 from nine insurance companies with premiums from $0 to $244.

 Medicare Advantage plans bundle together Part A and Part B (and often Part D).
 They must provide at least the same coverage as Original Medicare and also often provide other benefits that may include dental, vision, and hearing coverage, transportation services, and flex cards to be used for groceries or over-the-counter medicines. .